-If you have disability-related needs that require special accommodations, the exam administrators require one of the following:
+If you have disability-related needs that require accommodations, the Mathematics Department requires one of the following:

-- 1. Active students must be registered with the Disability Resource Center and must ask the DRC to provide certification to Paula Schneider in PBSci Undergraduate Affairs (459-3493).
-Contact the DRC at 459-2089. - 2.
-Students who have not yet enrolled at UCSC, or who have withdrawn, must complete the Math Placement Examiniation Request for Testing Accommodations (pdf) form.
+1. Active students must be registered with the Disability Resource Center and must ask the DRC to provide certification to Paula Schneider in PBSci Undergraduate Affairs (459-3493).
+Contact the DRC at 459-2089.

+2. Students who have not yet enrolled at UCSC, or who have withdrawn, must complete the Math Placement Examiniation Request for Testing Accommodations (pdf) form.
 Follow the instructions on the web site for submitting both the completed form and the required supporting documents.